FaxTerra

 Can the IRS fax my 147C letter to an online fax number?

 Yes.
 The IRS accepts any valid US fax number — physical machine or cloud service.
 When the agent asks for your fax number, give them your FaxTerra number.
-The document arrives as a PDF in your email.
+You're notified by email and on your phone, and can view or download the document as a PDF from your inbox.

 Do I need a fax number before I call the IRS?